ajan234/Yelp-Sentiment-Analysis/README.md

 # Yelp Sentiment Analysis of Top Restuarants

 This project uses natural language processing (NLP) to predict whether Yelp customer reviews are positive or negative based on keywords.
 I will use Topic modeling more over Latent Dirchilet Allocation to find the hidden structures presented in the reviews and tips data provided by yelp.
-This type of analysis is used to determine the general tone of customer reviews and tips to get a better understanding of consumer preferences towards the restuarants.
+This type of analysis is used to understand customer preferences for the restaurants through customer reviews and tips.

 ## Project Tools
 Python <br />